What is a varicocele?

 Treatments

-Surgery is only indicated when a size difference between the left and right testicles is larger than 20 percent, based on several ultrasounds.
+Surgery is only indicated when a size difference between the left and right testicles is larger than 20 percent, based on exam and diagnostic studies.

-Once your child reaches 18 years old, we will offer the option of a semen analysis.
+Once your child reaches 18 years old, we may offer the option of a semen analysis.
 If sperm count is low on repeated specimens, surgery may be indicated.

 Through continued research at CHOP, we have shown that as boys go through puberty, the testicles may grow at different rates.
 If a size discrepancy is evident, we will ask that the ultrasound be repeated before deciding to go through with surgery.